Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_pci_connection_via_vrack/guide.en-gb.md

 ## Overview

 The diagram below illustrates how an Enterprise File Storage (EFS) volume connects to a Public Cloud instance through a private vRack network.
-Both services share the same VLAN ID and subnet to ensure network connectivity within the vRack.

-EFS endpoints are allocated from a reserved service address range, while Access Control Lists (ACLs) must authorize the instance’s private IP for secure access.

-This configuration keeps all NFS traffic on the private network, with no exposure to the public Internet.

 ![global schema](images/architecture.png){.thumbnail}

+1. Critical Match — VLAN ID

+The VLAN ID (e.g., `1900`) must be identical in both the Public Cloud Private Network and the vRack Services configuration.

+2. Critical Match — Subnet CIDR

+The Subnet CIDR (e.g., `10.235.0.0/24`) must also match across both services to ensure they operate within the same logical network in the vRack.

+3. Info — Service Address Range

+The Service Address Range (e.g., `10.235.0.240/28`) is a reserved subset of the main subnet.
+These IPs are exclusively used by EFS service endpoints (e.g., `10.235.0.241`) and must not be assigned to instances.

+4. Security — ACL Rule

+The EFS volume’s Access Control List (ACL) must explicitly authorize the private IP of any instance requiring access (e.g., `10.235.0.15`).

+5. Concept — vRack Services

+vRack Services acts as a secure network bridge, allowing managed services such as EFS outside your Public Cloud project to connect seamlessly to your private vRack network.

 ## Instructions